khazanovanastasia/The-Last-Observer/README.md

 ## Design Goals

-The game explores decision-making under uncertainty.
+The game explores decision-making under uncertainty

-By removing direct movement and combat, the player is forced to rely on observation, prediction, and resource management.
+By removing direct movement and combat, the player is forced to rely on observation, prediction, and resource management

 Every action is a trade-off:
 - closing one door leaves others vulnerable